janessaref/whatTheFact/README.md

  __For later builds__

-_Be able to clear or remove cities from the list_

-_Being able to select cities based on weather conditions_

-_The ability to toggle what you want to see_

  twitter fact check -reads through tweets and uses response to enter into the fact check api Comments section
  Icons/images that show up with claims

-Backgrounds are fun, there should be more of them!

  __What we have to say about this project__